rxri/spicetify-extensions/adblock/README.md

-# Adblock
+# adblockify

-Disable ads and other annoying elements in Spotify for **[spicetify](https://github.com/spicetify/cli)**.
-You can also enjoy few premium features without paying for it

-**It doesn't work on Spotify `1.2.41` with spicetify `v2.36.13`.
-Update spicetify to `v2.36.14` to use adblock on `1.2.41`.**
+Stream Spotify music without interruptions - Block ads instantly, with ease.

 > [!NOTE]
 > Premium features include:
 > - No forced shuffle
 > - No forced repeat
-> - You can modify the queue
+> - Modifiable queue
 > - No ads between songs and in the UI
-> - No upsell popups about premium or everything else
+> - No upsell popups about premium or anything else

+> [!IMPORTANT]
+> This extension **won't**:
+> - Unlock native lyrics page
+> - Let you download songs
+> - Allow to change song quality to `High`
+> - Allow you to listen with friends in Jams

 ## Install